n-a-gilbert/download_xc/README.md

 ## Step 5.
 Download the recordings.

 The last step in [download_xc_recordings.R](./code/download_xc_recordings.R) is looping through the download_these table and downloading each file.

+## Step 6.
+Transfer recordings to mobile device.

-Once the download is complete, the recordings can be transferred to a phone and collated into a Spotify playlist.
+Once the recordings downloaded, I was able to easily transfer them onto my phone via a USB cable.

+## Step 7.
+Play recordings using Spotify or Foldplay apps.

+It is possible to play local files with Spotify (you have to change app settings to allow access to local files). **However, Spotify has the irksome feature of not recognizing folder structure.** So, if you download recordings for multiple hotspots or regions, and want to have them stashed in separate playlists for studying, your SOL with Spotify.
+An alternative option I found is the [Foldplay app](https://play.google.com/store/apps/details?id=net.pnhdroid.foldplay&hl=en_US&pli=1), which respects folder structure and has the same playlist features as Spotify (shuffle, etc.)